lino-framework/book/docs/dev/hello/index.rst

 Exercises
 =========

-Yes, it looks the same as the one you saw in the previous chapter.
-But read on.
 You can now play around by changing things in your project.

 #.
 In your :file:`settings.py` file, replace
     :mod:`lino_book.projects.min2` by :mod:`lino_book.projects.liina`.
     Run :command:`python manage.py prep` followed by :command:`python
     manage.py runserver`.
 Log in and play around.

 #.
 Same as previous, but with :mod:`lino_book.projects.chatter`

 #.
 Write three descriptions in LibreOffice `.odt` format, one for